The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: -model

 We deduce from this, because $\theta^{2}\nabla^{B}_{\partial_{\theta}}$ is induced by the multiplication by $F$, that

 Now, one has $\sum_{i=1}^{n}a(k)_{i}=k-1$ (see section \ref{combinatoire}) and $\sum_{i=1}^{n}w_{i}=\mu -1$ so that

 \end{proof}

-\begin{remark} (1) Let $x\in \mathcal{M}_{B}$.
-The previous construction gives the canonical solution $\omega^{o}=(\omega_{0}^{o},\cdots ,\omega_{\mu -1}^{o})$ of the Birkhoff problem for the Brieskorn lattice of $F_{x}:=F(. \; ,x)$, obtained using the methods in \cite{DoSa2}.\\ (2) The deformation $F$ can be seen as a 'rescaling' of the function $f$ and it is possible to present the proof of the previous proposition in a slightly different way.
+\begin{remark} (1) Put $x=1$.
+Lemma \ref{lemmeBirkhoff} yields the canonical (in the sense of \cite[Section 5]{DoSa2}) solution $\omega^{o}=(\omega_{0}^{o},\cdots ,\omega_{\mu -1}^{o})$ of the Birkhoff problem for the Brieskorn lattice of $f$ given by \cite[Proposition 3.2 and Proposition 5.2]{DoSa2}: the logarithmic lattice $E:=\cit [\tau ]<\omega_{0}^{o},\cdots ,\omega_{\mu -1}^{o}>$ is in one -to-one correspondence with M. Saito's canonical opposite filtration to the Hodge filtration on the space of vanishing cycles.\\ (2) The deformation $F$ can be seen as a 'rescaling' of the function $f$ and it is possible to present the proof of the previous proposition in a slightly different way.
 However, we prefer to keep our more direct approach because it emphasizes the multiplication by $u_{0}$ (see the last part of section \ref{setting}) and gives the general way to proceed if one wants to compute other examples, e.g $F(u_{1},u_{2},x)=u_{1}+u_{2}+\frac{1}{u_{1}u_{2}^{2}}+\frac{x}{u_{2}}.$\\ (3) In order to make the link with the $J$-function and quantum differential operators, notice that

 (compare with \cite[corollary 1.8]{Coa}). $\blacklozenge$ \end{remark}